 She is a current Topanga resident who enjoys exploring the nearby trails in the Santa Monica Mountains.
 She also enjoys picking up shiny objects off the ground in hopes that it will be gold, and sorting sand.

-Working in both Oils and Acrylics his mixed media work reflects the local surrounding area of Malibu, Topanga and Santa Monica.
-Seascapes and surf culture predominate the themes that are painted on canvas and wood panels.
+I work with oils, acrylics, and mixed media, to create art which reflects my local surrounding area of Malibu, Topanga and Santa Monica.
+Seascapes and surf culture predominate the themes which are painted on canvas and wood panels.

-As an avid surfer and sailor his love of the sea and beach precipitates the inspiration of his paintings.
-Continually striving to recognize unusual perspectives of the scenes that he paints, results in dynamic and fluid compositions.
+As an avid surfer and sailor my love of the sea and beach precipitates the inspiration of my paintings.
+I’m continually striving to recognize unusual perspectives of the scenes that I paint, with the intent of creating dynamic and fluid compositions.
+My interest in presenting exciting art is demonstrated in the Pier Sign Series where I use a combination of painted surfaces incorporating Cool Neon wire lighting.

 Email : email@example.com